juju/mgopurge/README.md

 This is a tool to repair broken mgo/txn transaction references in a Juju MongoDB instance.
-It is only of interest to people responsible for Juju installations that have had some kind of catastrophic database corruption.
+It is only of interest to people responsible for Juju installations that are experiencing catastrophic database corruption.
+It should not be used casually.
+Improper use could lead to irreverible damage to Juju deployments.

-You need to run on it one of the Juju controller machines.
+mgopurge is typically run on one of the Juju controller machines.
 All controller machine agents must be shut down.
-Also ensure that the MongoDB replicaset is in a good state before running it.
+Please ensure that the MongoDB replicaset is in a good state before running it.

 You'll need to determine the password for Juju's MongoDB by looking in